“Blues of Falling Leaf” by Leonid Afremov, used with permission.

 I am not saying anything new to other fall-a-philes.
 The air is magically refreshing, the wind delightful, and, as you can see, the sunsets are off the hook.
 Spring is nice, but it’s still too cold.
 The boys of spring are putting their gear away, the boys of autumn are in full swing and basketball has hit the courts again.

-No “Lazy, Hazy Crazy Days of Summer”, no “April Showers” or “Winter Wonderland”, these are the times for “Autumn Leaves”, “September Song” and “Four Strong Winds.”
+No “Lazy, Hazy Crazy Days of Summer”, no “April Showers” or “Winter Wonderland”, these are the days for “Autumn Leaves”, “September Song” and “Four Strong Winds.”
 I am not alone in my admiration, Leo Tolstoy wrote, “Just as a painter needs light in order to put the finishing touches to his picture, so I need an inner light, which I feel I never have enough of in autumn.”
 Washington Irving in “The Legend of Sleepy Hollow” wrote,

 It was, as I have said, a fine autumnal day; the sky was clear and serene, and nature wore that rich and golden livery which we always associate with the idea of abundance.
 The forests had put on their sober brown and yellow, while some trees of the tenderer kind had been nipped by the frosts into brilliant dyes of orange, purple, and scarlet…As Ichabod jogged slowly on his way, his eye…ranged with delight over the treasures of jolly autumn.